ARM-software/AVH/DoxyGen/simulation/src/hints_and_tips.md

 ### UART I/O {#uart}

-The application firmware can use UART channels available in the FVP model to print out information, with data being forwarded to a Telnet terminal on the PC via local TCP/IP connection.
+The application firmware can use UART channels available in the FVP model to print out information, with data being forwarded to a Telnet terminal on the PC via a local TCP/IP connection.

-This approach is especially beneficial for full-stack applications that also run on real hardware with UART communication and hence can keep uniform structure for virtual and read targets.
+This approach is especially beneficial for full-stack applications that also run on real hardware with UART communication and so can keep uniform structure for virtual and real targets.

-Below are some useful points for using UART I/O on FVP targets:
+Below is useful information for using UART I/O on FVP targets:

  - **Concept**: [Using-a-terminal-with-an-FVP](https://developer.arm.com/documentation/100966/latest/Getting-Started-with-Fixed-Virtual-Platforms/Using-a-terminal-with-an-FVP) and [TelnetTerminal](https://developer.arm.com/documentation/100964/1126/Fast-Models-components/Peripheral-components/TelnetTerminal) explain the concept in details.
  - **UART Drivers**: CMSIS BSP packs listed in \ref avh_fvp_cmsis contain drivers for UART access on corresponding FVP targets.